thepyguide/thepyguide.github.io/docs/fundamentals/dealing-with-errors.md

     - Line 4 tells us the file name and line number that caused the error.
     - Line 5 and 6 shows us the bit of code that caused the error.
-    - Line 7 shows an error message describing the error.
+    - Line 7 shows the name of error, `ZeroDivisionError`, and an error message describing the cause of error.

 === "Code"